Jokin Ezkieta

-Jokin Ezkieta Mendiburu is a Spanish footballer who plays as a goalkeeper for Racing de Santander.
+Jokin Ezkieta Mendiburu (born 17 August 1996) is a Spanish professional footballer who plays as a goalkeeper for Cádiz CF, on loan from Racing de Santander.

 Club career

 Born in Pamplona, Navarre, Ezkieta represented CA Osasuna as a youth.
 He made his senior debut with the reserves on 24 August 2014, starting in a 2–0 away win against CD Corellano in the Tercera División.

 In March 2015, as his contract was due to expire, Ezkieta agreed to a contract with FC Barcelona.
 The deal was made official on 17 July, with the player signing a four-year deal and being assigned to the B-side in the Segunda División B.

 On 22 July 2016, Ezkieta was loaned to fellow third division side CE Sabadell FC, for one year.
 An undisputed starter, he contributed with 37 appearances (3,330 minutes of action) as his side narrowly avoided relegation.

 Ezkieta subsequently returned to Barça and its reserve team, at the time in the Segunda División.
 He made his professional debut on 25 September 2017, starting in a 2–1 home loss against CD Lugo.
 His sole call-up to the first team in La Liga was for the 1–0 win at Real Valladolid the following 23 August, taking Jasper Cillessen's place on the bench due to the Dutchman's rib injury.

 On 1 July 2019, free agent Ezkieta signed a four-year contract with Athletic Bilbao, with a release clause set at €45 million.
 He made his first-team debut on 28 January of the following year, replacing Unai Núñez in the second minute of a 3–3 Copa del Rey last-16 away draw against CD Tenerife, as Iago Herrerín was sent off; the game went to penalties and he saved from Joselu in a 4–2 win.

 Ezkieta made his league debut on the final day of the 2020–21 season in a 2–0 away loss to Elche CF. On 4 July 2022, after spending the previous campaign as a third-choice behind Unai Simón and Julen Agirrezabala, he terminated his contract.

 On 5 July 2022, Ezkieta signed a two-year deal with Racing de Santander in the second division.
+Initially a backup to Miquel Parera, he became a first-choice in the 2023–24 campaign, and signed a three-year extension until 2027 on 14 March 2024.

+Ezkieta remained a starter for the Verdiblancos in the following years, helping in their promotion to the top tier in 2026, as champions.
+On 5 July of that year, however, he was loaned to Cádiz CF in division two, for one year.